dask/dask/docs/source/custom-collections.rst

 The Dask Collection Interface
 -----------------------------

-To create your own Dask collection, you need to fullfill the following interface.
+To create your own Dask collection, you need to fulfill the following interface.
 Note that there is no required base class.

 It is recommended to also read :ref:`core-method-internals` to see how this